-Lot 11, Block 2 subgrade soil consists of native loess soil and loess mined from on-site and recompacted as structural fill.
-Lot 11, Block 2 is situated with soil cuts on the south side and structural fill on the north side of the lot with the transition extending from the southwest to the northeast near the center of the lot (see Sheet G4).
-Beneath the structural fill or at the ground surface of soil cuts, native clay loess was encountered in TP-36, TP-37, and TP-40, comprising reddish brown, very stiff and moist soil conditions.
-TP-36, TP-37, and TP-40 were terminated in the native clay loess between 10.5 and 11 feet below the original ground surface.
+Lot 12, Block 2 subgrade soil consists of native loess soil and loess mined from on-site and recompacted as structural fill.
+Lot 12, Block 2 is situated with soil cuts on the south side and structural fill on the north side of the lot with the transition near the center of the lot (see Sheet G4).
+Beneath the structural fill or at the ground surface of soil cuts, native clay loess was encountered in TP-32, TP-36, TP-37, and TP-40, comprising reddish brown, very stiff and moist soil conditions.
+TP-32, TP-36, TP-37, and TP-40 were terminated in the native clay loess between 10.5 and 12 feet below the original ground surface.
 Bedrock, groundwater, and/or seeps were not encountered during exploration on this lot.

-The Developer has installed a temporary surface drain along the north boundary of this lot to collect and route stormwater from the pad and adjacent slopes.
-The drain is connected to a small catchment basin located in Lot 12, Block 2.
-The temporary drain structures may be replaced by plans that individual lot developers implement specific to their planned lot developments and permanent stormwater needs designed to address surface water installed subsurface trench drains and drain tile.
+The Developer has installed a temporary surface drain along the north and east boundaries of this lot to collect and route stormwater from the completed pad and prevent runoff over adjacent slopes.
+The drain is connected to a small catchment basin located along the north boundary of this lot.
+The temporary drain structures may be replaced by plans that individual lot developers implement specific to their planned lot developments and permanent stormwater needs designed to address surface water runoff.

+Lot 12 development plans may position future construction aspects that intersect with or affect the function of installed subsurface trench drains and drain tile.
 Subsurface trench drains are critical aspects for long term lot performance and must be protected or rerouted.
 Potential conflicts must be addressed during planning, design, and construction phases of lot development to accommodate for conveyance of groundwater seepage around through or into site stormwater facilities during construction.
 Approximate subsurface trench drain locations are shown on sheet G4.